General Game Rules

 Two-Point Conversions

-After the 1st overtime, both teams must go for two (2) points (spot ball @ 10-yard line) after a Touchdown.
+After the 1st overtime, both teams must go for two (2) points (spot ball at 10-yard line) after a Touchdown.

 Possession Rotation